Student Employment Handbook

 |WEB Team||Mike Plagge||X4357|

 All first year student workers will receive a student employment assignment in their campus mail box upon arrival to the college.
 Returning students will have this information e-mailed to them.
 This form states the eligible award for the academic year, the department/office where the student has been assigned, and the amount you will earn per hour.
-The standard student employment award is $1000 or $1500.
+The standard student employment award is between $1000 and $2000.

-Student workers will be scheduled to work approximately 4 - 8 hours per week.
-All hours must be recorded on the student's timecard and signed by both the student and the student employment supervisor.
+Student workers will be scheduled to work approximately 4 - 10 hours per week.
+All hours must be recorded in the student's electronic timecard and approved by the student's supervisor.
 Domestic students should not schedule themselves to work more than 40 hours a week.
 International students are eligible to work no more than 20 hours a week during periods of enrollment.
 To avoid termination of your employment, the U.S. Citizenship and Immigration Services (USCIS) laws MUST be complied with.

 Federal regulations require verification if a student works during a scheduled class time.
 There is a form that must be completed by the professor, signed and dated with a copy to the student employment supervisor, the Office of Financial Assistance, and a copy attached to the student's timecard for Business Services.
 Student workers and the supervisors should monitor the hours worked in order to be in compliance with this regulation.
 You may print the form or contact the Office of Financial Assistance and request the form be sent to you..